Aspirations for Student Learning

 When asked what Collaboration means to her, Molly said, “Collaboration is an important part of being a health educator.
 It’s important for me to have humility and understanding of my perspective and biases when I work with students, staff, and faculty since I will never be able to perfectly understand a student’s lived experiences.
 As a result, Collaboration means uplifting voices from various backgrounds to build understanding of the needs of those who I work with and serve.
 It’s through these connections and collaborations that I have found the work that I do to be most impactful.”

 Aspirations Award recipients will be recognized during Aspirations Celebrations, a semi-annual event that brings our community together to acknowledge students, faculty, and staff for living into the Aspirations.
-The fall 2022 Aspirations Celebration was held on Thursday, December 1, 2022; a second Aspirations Celebration is planned for the spring.
+The fall Aspirations Celebration is held in December; the spring Aspirations Celebration is held in May.